 Ever seen a ring of fire in the sky?
-This is what causes an annular solar eclipse and why it's different from a total
+Annular solar eclipses explained and why they're different from a total

 Ever seen a ring of fire in the sky?
-This is what causes an annular solar eclipse and why it's different from a total
+Annular solar eclipses explained and why they're different from a total

 An annular solar eclipse is also known as a 'ring of fire'.
 But what is it, and how does it differ from a total eclipse?